B.A.(Hons) Degree Counselling Studies (Registered) MBACP

 - CPCAB Certificate Counselling Skills [Braintree College]

-- Advanced Diploma in Higher Education Person-Centred Counselling [accredited by University of Essex]
+- Advanced Diploma in Higher Education Person-Centred Counselling [University of Essex]

 - B.A.
 (Hons) Degree in Counselling Studies [accredited by University of Essex]